christopherarter/chris-arter-stackbit-blog/src/pages/about.md

 #### Origin Story

 During the recession (early 2010), I lived between my car and a friend's garage.
 I had no job, and plenty of time on my hands.
 I taught myself to code over stolen wi-fi on YouTube.
 That decision would ultimately change my life forever.
 A decade later, I earn a comfortable living and provide for my family.
+You can listen to my entire story on the [Tech Jr Podcast](https://techjr.dev/episodes/2020/living-in-a-garage-and-learning-to-code-chris-arter-shares-his-amazing-story/).

 Since then I've worked in start-ups, agencies, lead gen firms as well as aerospace companies.
-I've created brands that have made Inc 500s Fastest Growing Companies in America (twice).
+[I've created brands that have made Inc 500s Fastest Growing Companies in America (twice).](https://www.inc.com/profile/the-auxiliary-group)

 #### Today